Cory Ohnesorge

-Cory Ohnesorge (born May 22, 1984) is a former American football punter.
+Cory Ohnesorge (born May 22, 1984) is an American former football punter.

-High school career
+Early life

 Ohnesorge prepped at El Camino High School in Oceanside, California.

 College career

 Ohnesorge played college football at Occidental College and was a two-time D3football.com All-American selection.
 During the 2005 season, Cory led all collegiate punters in average punt distance.
 After graduation, Ohnesorge trained at Occidental while coaching football at his alma mater, El Camino High School.
 He attended the Ray Pelfrey Professional Kicking Camp in Reno, Nevada in March 2007.

 Professional career

 Ohnesorge was an offseason signing of the New York Giants and attended the team's rookie minicamp.
 He was cut on September 1, 2007.